Gaussian Mixture Model with unknown diagonal covariances via continuous sparse regularization: Sparsity of the solution under large sample sizes

 Compared to Theorem \ref{th:estimation_error}, Inequality \eqref{eq:NDSC_casparticulier} yields more classical results in parametric estimation.
-We indeed obtain parametric rates of convergence (up to a logarithmic factor) for the estimation of both weight and location parameters.
+We indeed obtain parametric rates of convergence (up to a logarithmic factor) for the estimation of both the true weights and the location-scale parameters.
 Moreover, the estimator has a sparsity index exactly matching that of the target measure $\mu^0$.
-These bounds hold under slightly more restrictive conditions and for sufficiently large sample sizes.
+These bounds hold for sufficiently large sample sizes.
 We also stress that these results are obtained under a specific tuning of the parameters $\kappa$ and $\tau$, which differs from that used in the previous sections.